shakers logoaPinchOf.com logo

 Most folks know that “Open Sesame” granted the thieves entry into the robber’s den in the world of The Arabian Nights.
 But how many know that the word sesame was chosen because when the seeds pop from the pod, the sound is similar to that of a lock being opened?
 So goes one myth surrounding this ancient tale that includes an ancient seasoning.

 Used both medicinally and as a food, sesame seeds and the oil pressed from them have been documented back to 1550 B.C.
 The oil proved invaluable for cooking to those countries that had no olive trees, Marco Polo observed in 1298.
 Still today, the seeds and oil are used in large quantities all over the world.
-Orientals consider sesame a staple food.
+Asians consider sesame a staple food.

 Approximately four billion pounds are produced each year, most of the seeds are pressed into oil.
 China is the largest producer but the United States is active in production as well.
 We grow the herb in Texas, Louisiana, California and Arizona.
 Planted from seed, a commercially grown plant can reach six feet in about four months.
 Harvesting must be handled with care since the capsule, or pod, that holds the seeds will shatter upon ripening.